-Everybody and their sister is going to say that eating right and getting in shape are their resolutions for 2015.
-But we love the idea of including your home in your resolutions—after all, you spend a good chunk of every day inside your house, from cooking to just sleeping.
-Resolve to better your home in 2015 with these thinkers.
+We love the idea of including your home in your resolutions—after all, you spend a good chunk of every day inside your house, from cooking and doing chores to relaxing with family and loved ones.
+Resolve to better your home in 2020 with these thinkers.
 May luck be with you!

 Go through those boxes in the garage

-You carefully stored those so-called precious items away a decade ago, but never opened the boxes afterward.
-Do you really need them then?
+You carefully stored those so-called precious items away years ago, but you still haven’t opened the boxes since then.
+Do you really need them?
 The garage is often a time capsule of old movies, children’s clothes, and other relics.
 Make it a point to go through all these boxes in the new year to figure out what you truly need.
 If you haven’t touched it in a decade, it’s probably worth donating to a local charity.
 Definitely keep family mementos, but those old cassette tapes can probably be tossed.

 Commit to a shelving theme

 If your shelves look like a hodgepodge of collectibles, it’s time to organize them.
-Each shelf in your home should have some theme.
-Whether you collect figurines or simply prefer ornate vases, make your collections stand out.
+Each shelf in your home should have a theme for organizational purposes.
+Whether you collect figurines or simply want to showcase your child’s trophy awards, make your collections stand out.
 Remove all the items from the shelves and clean them until they’re sparkling.
-Select the pieces you truly want out on display.
+Select the pieces you truly want most and keep them out on display.
 Cluttering the shelves back up is not the goal.
 Store away some items to keep the shelf presentable while still retaining your immaculate collection.
 Even add some glass doors to open shelving to prevent excessive dust issues.

 Be a smart shopper

-Do you really need that fifteenth vase for the windowsill?
 It’s difficult to be a smart shopper in today’s competitive marketplace.
 There’s always a sale going on, enticing you to buy everything in sight.
 Hold back these emotional reactions, however.
-As you’re mesmerized by an item on sale, take a moment to really think about it’s value in the home.
+As you’re mesmerized by an item on sale, take a moment to really think about its value in the home.
 Is it just adding to the clutter?
-Put the item down and get out of the shop quickly if it really doesn’t help the home’s style.
+Put the item down and get out of the shop quickly if it really doesn’t help your home’s style.
 Just because it’s on sale doesn’t mean it must be purchased.
 You could be really hardcore and impose the rule of “if one thing comes in, one must go out.”

 Save up for special investments